 If you are a foster carer, you will need to apply to HM Revenue and Customs to get the new credits.

-We will not pay you money if you are entitled to Carer’s Credit.
+You will not be paid any money if you are entitled to Carer’s Credit.

 If you have a break in caring